-GUESTHOUSE P/k is a recreation facility for a Tokyo based big owner company, located in the most prestigious area of Karuizawa.
+GUESTHOUSE P/k is a recreation facility for a Tokyo-based big owner company, located in an affluent area of Karuizawa.

-The mountain retreat, seeking a harmonic dialogue with the surroundings, enables to praise its environment from different perspectives through generous glazed walls.
-The grand living space is articulated from the platform of kitchen and dining stepped down onto the larger relaxing area, further protruded to the spacious decks to the landscaped garden, then descends onto the thicket toward the riverside.
+The mountain retreat seeks a harmonic dialogue with its surroundings, highlighting its environment from different perspectives through its transparent walls.
+The grand living space extends from the interior to the exterior: the elevated kitchen and dining that recedes towards the larger relaxing area, continuing towards the spacious decks and landscaped garden that finally descends into the riverside.

-A series of corten steel wall, wrapping around the site, is deliberately designed as a piece of architecture.
-It serves not only for protecting the privacy inside, but for intermediating between inside and outside the perimeter through various shaped slits barely noticeable from both sides.
+A series of corten steel walls wrapping around the site serves not only for protecting the privacy inside, but for intermediating between the interior and exterior through the various shaped slits barely noticeable from either side.

 - Karuizawa, JP

 - Private guesthouse and residence